lmc2179/lmc2179.github.io/drafts/bayesian_qa.md

 # Do better QA with just a little bit of Bayesian statistics

 Whatever product you're making - software, drugs, lightbulbs, AI chat experiences, croissants, pulse oximeters, you name it - you eventually will need to figure out whether your product is good enough.
-This takes many forms:
+This takes many forms, such as:
-* Software
+* Drugs need to provide the advertised effect, without major side effects.
-* Lightbulbs
+* Lightbulbs need to last as many hours as they claim.
-* AI Chat
-* ?
+* AI responses need to successfully provide answers to user queries, ideally close to 100% of the time.

 This process of measuring the good-enough-ness of the product is commonly called Quality Assurance (QA) or perhaps Quality Control (QC).
 But quality is a famously tricky thing to understand. <sup>[1](#foot1)</sup>